redbeed/corcel-laravel5/README.md

     Corcel\CorcelServiceProvider::class

-Now you must publish the Assets:
+Now you must publish the assets:

     php artisan vendor:publish

-You can specify the Connection in the corcel config file.
+You can specify the connection in the corcel config file.

     config/corcel.php